engrodawood/HiGGsXplore/README.md

 ## Repository Structure

-Workspace directory contain necessary script for constructing graph and training the proposed SlideGraph^{∞}
+Workspace directory contain necessary script for constructing graph and training the proposed SlideGraph∞